 - Type of driver and worker nodes

 In addition to the common cluster information, the All-Purpose Clusters tab shows the numbers of notebooks attached to the cluster.
 Above the list is the number of pinned clusters.

 You can filter the cluster lists using the buttons and Filter field at the top right:

 - To display only clusters that you created, click Created by me.

 - To display only clusters that are accessible to you (if cluster access control is enabled), click Accessible by me.

 - To filter by a string that appears in any field, type the string in the Filter text box.

-To keep an interactive cluster configuration even after a cluster has been terminated for more than 30 days, an administrator can pin the cluster.
-Up to 20 clusters can be pinned.
+30 days after a cluster is terminated, it is permanently deleted.
+To keep an all-purpose cluster configuration even after a cluster has been terminated for more than 30 days, an administrator can pin the cluster.
+Up to 70 clusters can be pinned.

 To pin or unpin a cluster, click the pin icon to the left of the cluster name.